JuliaCI/PkgEval.jl/README.md

     restart Julia and try again.

-    If something goes wrong, or you built julia yourself, you may have to add that stanza manually and copy the tarball from the products/ directory into `deps/downloads`.
+    If something goes wrong, or you built Julia yourself, you may have to add that stanza manually and copy the tarball into the `deps/downloads` directory.

 3. Try the Julia sandbox environment